FreshRSS/FreshRSS/README.md

 		* In that case, create a `./p/i/.htaccess` file with a matching `.htpasswd` file.

 ## Automatic feed update
+### With Cron Job
-* You can add a Cron job to launch the update script.
+You can add a Cron job to launch the update script.
 Check the Cron documentation related to your distribution ([Debian/Ubuntu](https://help.ubuntu.com/community/CronHowto), [Red Hat/Fedora](https://fedoraproject.org/wiki/Administration_Guide_Draft/Cron), [Slackware](https://docs.slackware.com/fr:slackbook:process_control?#cron), [Gentoo](https://wiki.gentoo.org/wiki/Cron), [Arch Linux](https://wiki.archlinux.org/index.php/Cron)…).
 It is a good idea to run the cron job as the webserver user (often “www-data”).
 For instance, if you want to run the script every hour: